Murowana Goślina: 19th century

 In 1784–1803 a Protestant church was built near the north-east corner of the market square, with a German school close to it.
 A Polish school would be built in the first half of the 19th century on Zamkowa (Kochanowskiego), opposite a medical centre.
 Catholic and Protestant cemeteries came to exist on hills on opposite sides of the road leading south to Poznań (the Catholic cemetery, on the western side, is still functional, but the Protestant cemetery on the eastern side is in a ruined state).

 In 1807 Murowana Goślina became part of the powiat of Oborniki, within the Napoleonic Duchy of Warsaw.
 In 1815 the region returned to Prussia, as part of the Grand Duchy of Posen.
-A major fire of 1817 destroyed much of the village and led to many families moving elsewhere, although there were also new arrivals.
+A major fire of 1817 destroyed much of the town and led to many families moving elsewhere, although there were also new arrivals.
 Houses began to be built with adobe bricks, some of which can still be seen in the older buildings.

 In 1830 reconstruction of the parish church began.
 The tower was taken down and the nave extended, and a sacristy was added.
 Later a small tower was added on the presbytery roof and a free-standing bell-tower was built.
 A wall with two gates was built around the church.

-In 1841 the estate and village's lands were acquired by Hans Karol von Winterfeld.
-A mansion was built by the Winterfeld family in the village park (reconstructed in the second half of the century).
+In 1841 the estate and town's lands were acquired by Hans Karol von Winterfeld.
+A mansion was built by the Winterfeld family in the town park (reconstructed in the second half of the century).
 The family existed there till 1945.
 In 1842 Murowana Goślina had 196 houses and 1554 residents.
-In the mid 19th century a fine village hall was built on the market square.
+In the mid 19th century a fine town hall was built on the market square.

-A synagogue had been built in the early 19th century, in the Jewish quarter of the village to the north of the market square, along ul.
+A synagogue had been built in the early 19th century, in the Jewish quarter of the town to the north of the market square, along ul.
 Rogozińska (formerly Bydgoska); the synagogue was on ul. Żydowska ("Jewish Street"), now ul.
 Szkolna ("School Street").
 The building was renovated following a major fire in 1847.
 It was also used as a school for Jewish children.
-There was also a Jewish cemetery to the south-west of the village, on the road to Mściszewo (on the hill on which the Middle School now stands).
+There was also a Jewish cemetery to the south-west of the town, on the road to Mściszewo (on the hill on which the Middle School now stands).
 Both the synagogue and cemetery were later destroyed during the Nazi occupation.

-In the Spring of Nations events of 1848, a rebel force consisting of peasants and villagers blocked communications with northern Greater Poland.
+In the Greater Poland Uprising and Spring of Nations events of 1848, a rebel force consisting of peasants and townspeople blocked communications with northern Greater Poland.

-The economy of the village developed in the second half of the century, thanks to its location on a route northwards from Poznań.
+The economy of the towndeveloped in the second half of the century, thanks to its location on a route northwards from Poznań.
 Various institutions were formed, including a people's bank (Bank Ludowy) in 1873, a volunteer fire brigade in 1888, craft guilds which formed the Industrialists' Society (Towarzystwa Przemysłowców) in 1904, and an agricultural organization (Kółko Rolnicze) in 1905.
 A public library was also founded.
 A larger Polish school building was erected on ul.
 Szkolna in 1897.